-This slope failure will be activated again with the upcoming rains and the road will be blocked with the falling rock and soil mass.
-During rainy season it poses a high risk on the commuters and vehicle transportation on the road due to potential risk of the slope failure.
-The unstable slope section in the tea plantation imposes a high risk on the workers of the tea estate.
+This slope failure will be activated again with the upcoming rains and the houses nearby are under the high-risk condition and the road will be blocked if the failed soil mass accumulate into the road.
+During rainy season it poses a high risk on the residents nearby, commuters and vehicle transportation in the road due to potential risk of the slope failure.
+Both upslope and down slope roads and the houses are under the risk.

-If the site is not rectified to prevent future failures, the slope failure with soil masses would disturb all functions of the vehicle transportation between Bibila and Passara.
-The commuters, pedestrians, pilgrims, tourists, workers of the neighboring tea plantations and their livelihood activities would be at risk due to this unstable slope section.
+If the site is not rectified to prevent future failures, the slope failure with soil masses would disturb all functions of the vehicle transportation between Bibila and Lunugala.
+The commuters, pedestrians, pilgrims, tourists, would be at risk due to this unstable slope section.
 Also, the tea plucking activities and the collecting tea leaves would be difficult and risk due the unstable slope.
 The obstruction of accessibility may pose a significant impact on life line facilities, services and related economic activities including the transactions.